top of page

 Building a Mutual Understanding

-Once we have our people and understand everyone's needs and goals, we need a Memorandum of Understanding (MOU) or something like it — a written agreement that outlines expectations, boundaries, and commitments.
+Once we understand everyone's needs and goals, we need a Memorandum of Understanding (MOU) or something like it — a written agreement that outlines expectations, boundaries, and commitments.
 This isn’t just a legal-like document; it’s a living understanding that will continuously evolve as we all grow older, our kids grow up, and the community itself changes.
-The MOU Questionnaire will be completed by each member once per year to make sure we are evolving with the communities needs.

 Step 3: